 While we understand it may be challenging to select the in-person or virtual option now, doing so will help us create appropriate cohorts for the program.
 EIG’s cohort-based structure is essential to our goal of prioritizing your learning and development.
 In this structure, participants journey through EIG with the same cohort of 25-30 participants, the same executive coach and the same small-group project teammates.
 We ask that you make the choice to attend either in-person or virtually so we can create cohorts accordingly and allow you to remain with your group for the duration of the program.
-Please note that fellows will not be permitted to switch between both options during the program.
+Please note that fellows will not be permitted to switch between cohorts during the program.

-Due to current pandemic conditions, and following the guidance from We will continually assess pandemic conditions and agency guidance to determine when a safe return to in-person programming is possible.
+We will continually assess pandemic conditions and agency guidance to determine when a safe return to in-person programming is possible.
 If conditions and policies allow, we will aim to welcome participants who choose to attend the program in person back on-site beginning in February 2022.